 How to nudge consumers in the right direction

-Over a decade of behavioural economics research has revealed that ‘nudges’ are highly effective in influencing consumer behaviours.
-The nudge behavioural science theory first came to the world’s attention in 2008, when Richard Thaler and Cass Sunstein’s book, ‘Nudge’, proposed a new theory that people are often unable to make good decisions when they lack experience, context, knowledge or are overcome with inertia.
+Over a decade of behavioral economics research has revealed that ‘nudges’ are highly effective in influencing consumer behaviors.
+The nudge behavioral science theory first came to the world’s attention in 2008, when Richard Thaler and Cass Sunstein’s book, ‘Nudge’, proposed a new theory that people are often unable to make good decisions when they lack experience, context, knowledge or are overcome with inertia.

-We can help people make the required behaviour changes to reduce their energy and water consumption in order to help meet our national emissions targets.
+We can help people make the required behavior changes to reduce their energy and water consumption in order to help meet our national emissions targets.
 We are already working with energy and water companies across the world to achieve this.
-Read more about some of our customer engagement programmes designed to save energy and water.
+Read more about some of our customer engagement programs designed to save energy and water.

 What our clients also love, other than the fact we’re helping to reduce consumption and meet net zero targets, is the fact that our solution is ready to roll.
 It would take years for water and utility companies to replicate the kind of behavioral science based software, services and solutions that we deliver.
 With a plug and play customer engagement solution from Advizzo, we can save energy suppliers years of planning, testing and development, and months of recruitment and training.
 Instead, our software and solutions provide energy and water companies with the opportunity to deploy proven and tested solutions that improve customer satisfaction, whilst reducing risks and cost to serve.